-County appraisers are prohibited from requesting certain information from taxpayers, including appraisals conducted for the purpose of obtaining mortgage financing, fee appraisals conducted within the previous 12 months, and documents detailing certain lease agreements.
+County appraisers would be prohibited from requesting certain information from taxpayers, including appraisals conducted for the purpose of obtaining mortgage financing, fee appraisals conducted within the previous 12 months, and documents detailing certain lease agreements.

-During informal meetings with taxpayers, county appraisers substantiating the valuation of property are required to provide a summary of the reasons valuation had been increased, list all assumptions used in determining the value of the property, provide a description of the property characteristics, and provide all specific valuation records and conclusions.
-County appraisers at this time are required to take into account all evidence provided by taxpayers regarding deferred maintenance and depreciation of the property in question.
+During informal meetings with taxpayers, county appraisers, or their designees, substantiating the valuation of property would be required to provide a summary of the reasons valuation had been increased, list all assumptions used in determining the value of the property, provide a description of the property characteristics, and all specific valuation records and conclusions.
+County appraisers at this time would be required to take into account all evidence provided by taxpayers regarding deferred maintenance and depreciation of the property in question.

-Agricultural use.
-A taxpayer's classification of property as land devoted to agricultural use is deemed valid when executed lease agreements or any other documentation is provided demonstrating a commitment to use the property for agricultural purposes, provided no other actual use of the property is evident.
+A taxpayer's classification of property as land devoted to agricultural use would be deemed valid when executed lease agreements or any other documentation is provided demonstrating a commitment to use the property for agricultural purposes, provided no other actual use of the property was evident.